 Prior to his legal career, Mr. Reed worked as a process engineer for a major chemical company and interned with the U.S. House of Representatives.
 He also co-founded and served on the board of directors of the Georgia Tech Bar Association, an active professional organization of Georgia Tech alumni in the legal field.
 Mr. Reed is an active member of the State Bar of Georgia.

-Mr. Reed has been recognized as a 2014, 2015 and 2016 Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Mr. Reed has been recognized annually as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 Represented one of the world’s largest pharmaceutical companies in the trial of a Hatch-Waxman case relating to the drug lansoprazole, which has an annual domestic market in excess of $3 billion.